rigvedmaanas/RM-Password-Manager/README.md

 ## Usage

-- Hope you have installed python orelse go and download it from [python.org](https://www.python.org/ "Python") :relaxed:
+- Hope you have installed python or else go and download it from [python.org](https://www.python.org/ "Python") :relaxed:
 - First and formost download the code and unzip it.
 Simple...
+- Change the password in the source code (Will Encrypt that password soon)
 - Run  `python3 main.py`  in Terminal/Command Prompt as this project uses a clear function and prints a lock in text format which may not work properly sometimes :smile: ...
+- You may see some nonsense when you print the passwords
+- Delete these passwords and add your own passwords
 - There You Go!!!

 ***